-6.2.2 Regular water quality bulletins
+6.2.2 Regular Water Quality Bulletins

 Regular water quality bulletins will inform the public, in addition to the 'Water-Smart' education program that targets demand, conservation and awareness.
 As was stated in a previous chapter, in addition to requiring that all purveyors of water monitor water quality and immediately report any risks to human health, a Water Protection Act should insist on continual active communication of risks to water quality.
 The current practice of passively posting the information on a website is a handy reference tool, but only if citizens are aware that it is there.
 All communities in British Columbia should publish their water quality tests on a website which can then be picked up by other broadcast or print media.
-The Vancouver Sun publishes the "GVRD Turbidity Report"
+The Vancouver Sun publishes the "GVRD Turbidity Report" from the previous day on its Weather page, but, for some unknown reason, its sister paper, the Province, does not.
+Moreover, these published reports are from tests taken at source only.
+Water quality can change significantly as it flows through the system, and tests taken from all points should be included at least on the website.
+The community media could then publish the test information for the local area.

-&lt;sup>194 Committee on Risk Perception and Communication, Commission on Behavioural and Social Sciences and Education, Commission on Physical Sciences, Mathematics and Resources, National Research Council.
+&lt;sup>206 Committee on Risk Perception and Communication, Commission on Behavioural and Social Sciences and Education, Commission on Physical Sciences, Mathematics and Resources, National Research Council.
 Improving Risk Communication.
 (Washington, D.C: National Academy Press, 1989), 164-167.